CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 #### SYS.2.1.A36 Self-managed use of SecureBoot and TPM

-On UEFI-compatible systems, the boot loader, kernel, and any required firmware components SHOULD be signed by self-controlled key material and any unneeded key material should be removed.
+On UEFI-compatible systems, the bootloader, kernel, and any required firmware components SHOULD be signed by self-controlled key material, and unneeded key material should be removed.
 Unless the TPM is needed it SHOULD be disabled.

 #### SYS.2.1.A37 Protection against unauthorized registrations (CIA)